ndxbxrme/ndx-framework/docs/tutorial/01_getting_started.md

 - [07 - items and routes](https://ndxbxrme.github.io/ndx-framework/docs/tutorial/07_items_and_routes)

 # 01 - Getting started
+- make sure you have node installed, type `node -v` to check
+if not then visit [https://nodejs.org/en/](https://nodejs.org/en/) to get it

 - install ndx-framework, this only needs doing once
 ```bash